TikaFlow/bash-sql/README.md

 > curtime()

-Returns the current time as a value in 'hh:mm:ss' format.
+Returns the current time as a value in 'HH:MM:SS' format.

 ### date